ajs-voices/clandestine-providence-ascendant-1/manuscript/004-hotel-penn.md

 Again I rolled my eyes.
 She had manuevered herself to her knees and was too close.
 And the look in her eyes said more than words every could.
 And I had enjoyed her touching me.
 All day she had been touching me and I had enjoyed her soft rose scent and her warm touch.
 I missed the touch of others.
 I had been out in the field too long alone.

-A small sigh escaped as her fingers played with the hair behind my ear.
+A small sigh escaped as her fingers played with a fringe of dyed-red hair over my left eye.
 She was flirting and she knew the reaction she was getting from me.
 I said in a low husky voice filled with the lust I was feeling, "I don't do relationships."

 She whispered, "I know," in my ear.
 I could feal her silky breath on my skin.